Brain Injury Lawyer

 Filing Your Claim

-Filing your claim with either your insurance company or the adverse tortfeasor’s insurance company is a job that you should leave to your brain injury attorney.
-Given the gravity of your case, and the amount in damages that is at stake, you need someone on your side who has decades of experience negotiating on behalf of clients.
+Filing your claim with either your insurance company or the adverse tortfeasor’s insurance company is a job you should leave to your brain injury attorney.
+Given the gravity of your case and the amount of damages at stake, you need someone with decades of experience negotiating on behalf of clients.

 Take the Case to Trial

 Our trial attorneys have years of experience taking cases to trial.
 Of those cases, countless injuries have been TBIs and ABIs.
-This is important because proving brain injuries is not as simple as other injuries.
-It almost always requires an expert witness that can testify as to the brain damage and extent of the injury.
+This is important because proving brain injuries is more complex than other injuries.
+It almost always requires an expert witness who can testify as to the brain damage and extent of the injury.
 A concussion, for example, is a very broad term.
-It can be a mild injury, or a life-altering one.
-We will need an expert witness to testify as to how it can affect your daily life.
-Of course, an expert is not necessary in the more mild cases, but it will be if your head injury is more severe.
+It can be a mild injury or a life-altering one.
+We will need an expert witness to testify how it can affect your daily life.
+Of course, an expert is unnecessary in milder cases, but it will be if your head injury is more severe.

 Contact a Brain Injury Lawyer Today